 Income: The Authority is dependent on profit generating investment activity to achieve a balanced revenue budget.
-The net amount of investment income (after operating expenses) received in 2018/19 was £2.7m, this equated to 5.1% of all general fund income received and a similar amount is budgeted for in 2020/21.
-Income received is monitored on a regular basis and any expected shortfall would be reported in the revised budget maintenance/management of the asset, possibility of arrears and exposure in one sector or locality.
+The net amount of investment income (after operating expenses) received in 2020/21 was £2.7m, this equated to 4.8% of all general fund income received and is expected to increase in 2022/23.
+Income received is monitored on a regular basis and any expected shortfall would be reported in the revised budget

+Risk assessment of future commercial investments: The Service Director - Finance will assess the risk of loss before entering into and whilst holding commercial property investments.
+Due consideration will be given to the risks relating to failure to create income/exposure to market changes, ongoing maintenance/management of the asset, possibility of arrears and exposure in one sector or locality.
 External advice will be sought for any investments requiring specific expertise.

-Risk assessment of future commercial investments: The Chief Finance Officer will assess the risk of loss before entering into and whilst holding commercial property investments.
-Due consideration will be given to the risks relating to failure to create income/exposure to market changes, ongoing